Danthree Logo

 Definition Normal Map

-A Normal Map is a texture that stores the direction of surface normals.
-It simulates small bumps, wrinkles, or pores – without additional polygons.
-The result: lots of detail, little render time, and consistent materials in the PBR workflow.
+A normal map is a texture that stores the direction of surface normals.
+It simulates small irregularities, wrinkles or pores - without additional polygons.
+The result: lots of detail, less render time and consistent materials in the PBR workflow.

 How exactly does a Normal Map work?